(Left to Right) Ed Lew, Yun Kim, Rick Eng, Michelle Sugihara, Janet Ly, Jennifer Chau, Albert Lu, Henry Lo, Steven Chow, Dave Ong, Tom Eng

 Lawrence is a southern California native with roots in Los Angeles Chinatown and the San Gabriel Valley.
 Lawrence is currently an attorney at Garcia Hernández Sawhney, LLP, where he provides a wide range of legal services to public entities.
 Prior to joining the OCA-GLA board, Lawrence worked or volunteered for a number of grassroots, community-based organizations in Los Angeles, Oakland, and Boston before returning to Los Angeles to pursue law school in 2006.
 Lawrence has a law degree from UCLA School of Law as well as a Masters Degree in Urban Planning from UCLA’s Luskin School of Public Affairs.
 He also has a Masters Degree in Education from Harvard.
 He received his Bachelors Degree from UC Berkeley with a double major in Asian American Studies and Political Science.
 He is still trying to figure out how to turn that student loan debt into riches, while staying committed to public service.

-Steven Chow, Director of Membership
+Melissa Chen, Director of Membership

 Ed Lew, Director of Community Relations